Fixed rate bonds vs ISAs

 • Any money you earn from an ISA will always be tax-free

-Choosing between a fixed rate bond and an ISA will depend on your savings goals.
-It may even be beneficial to open both types of savings account.
+Deciding whether to open a fixed rate bond or an ISA will depend on your savings goals.
+It may even be beneficial to open both types of savings accounts.

 Raisin UK offers the following fixed rate bonds: